Anchorage Municipality Court Records

 Guardianship and Conservatorship Records

-Guardianship cases (for incapacitated adults or minors) and conservatorship proceedings are filed in the Superior Court and are generally public records.
-However, certain medical and psychological evaluations filed as part of a guardianship petition may be sealed or restricted from public access under court order.
+Guardianship cases involving incapacitated adults or minors — and conservatorship proceedings — are filed in the Superior Court and are generally public records.
+That said, certain medical and psychological evaluations submitted as part of a guardianship petition may be sealed or restricted by court order.
 Visitor reports and investigator findings may also carry confidentiality protections.

 Alaska's probate and guardianship statutes are codified in AS Title 13 (Decedents' Estates, Guardianships, Transfers, and Trusts).
 The Uniform Probate Code, as adopted in Alaska, governs most procedural aspects of estate administration.
 The Alaska Court System publishes downloadable probate forms covering common filings such as petitions for formal or informal probate, acceptance of appointment as personal representative, and closing statements.

-For contested estates or matters involving trust litigation that exceed the informal probate process, hearings are scheduled before a Superior Court judge.
-The court calendar for upcoming probate hearings in Anchorage can be viewed on CourtView or by contacting the clerk’s office directly.
+For contested estates or trust litigation that goes beyond the informal probate process, hearings are scheduled before a Superior Court judge.
+You can check the court calendar for upcoming probate hearings in Anchorage on CourtView or by calling the clerk's office directly.